-Eritrea hopes UN will lift sanctions
+Eritrea hopes UN Security Council will soon lift sanctions

 ADDIS ABABA, Ethiopia (AP) — Eritrea is hoping that the U.N.
-Security Council will soon lift sanctions it imposed against the East African nation in 2009 following its thaw in relations with Ethiopia and other neighboring countries in recent months.
+Security Council will soon lift sanctions it imposed on the East African nation in 2009, now that its relations have thawed with Ethiopia and other neighboring countries.

-The Security Council imposed an arms embargo and other tough sanctions against Eritrea for supplying weapons to al-Shabab Islamic militants opposed to the Somali government and for refusing to resolve a border dispute with neighboring Djibouti, a key U.S. ally in the Horn of Africa.
+The Security Council imposed an arms embargo and other tough sanctions on Eritrea for supplying weapons to al-Shabab Islamic militants opposed to the Somali government and for refusing to resolve a border dispute with neighboring Djibouti, a key U.S. ally in the Horn of Africa.

-A draft resolution obtained by The Associated Press would lift the arms embargoes, travel bans, asset freezes and targeted sanctions imposed against Eritrea in late 2009.
+A draft resolution obtained by The Associated Press would lift the arms embargoes, travel bans, asset freezes and targeted sanctions imposed in late 2009.
 It also urges Eritrea and Djibouti “to continue efforts to settle their border dispute peacefully in a manner consistent with international law” and to engage on Djibouti combatants missing in action.

-The Security Council was scheduled to meet behind closed doors Monday to hear from its committee monitoring sanctions against Eritrea and Somalia.
+The Security Council met privately Monday to hear from its committee monitoring sanctions on Eritrea and Somalia.

 Most Read Nation & World Stories